 Benchmarking 2012 Pricing Changes

-Alsbridge was the featured speaker on predictions for price changes in 2012.
-Our keynote slot was well attended, and everyone took copious notes.
+The keynote slot on predictions for price changes in 2012 was well attended, and everyone took copious notes.
 Providers were there to get a grip on where prices will be over the next 18 months.
-Alsbridge, through our ProBenchmark database, has seen FAO prices reduce by five-seven percent on a like-for-like basis over the last 12 months and forecasts this rate to slow to three-five percent over the next 12 months.
-However, the range of current prices for individual roles varies greatly, reflecting the lack of market standards for labor rates (see the recent ProBenchmark pricing trends webinar for more information).
+We have seen FAO prices reduce by five-seven percent on a like-for-like basis over the last 12 months and forecasts this rate to slow to three-five percent over the next 12 months.
+However, the range of current prices for individual roles varies greatly, reflecting the lack of market standards for labor rates.
 It was clear that Indian-based providers are struggling to control their constant price war mentality due to their reliance on internal price benchmarks.
 At this point, under pricing is their biggest challenge.

 Some niche BPO providers are starting to gain scale in focused segments such as healthcare, analytics and knowledge management.
 Look for interesting value propositions in 2012 for segments of BPO not fully addressed in the past.